 4.1.
 Climate and Weather Networks

-An objective of this report is to show the locations of weather/climate stations for the ARCN region in relation to the boundaries of the NPS park units within the ARCN.
-Most stations in the ARCN region are associated with at least one of nine major weather/climate networks (Table 4.1).
+Most stations in the SEAN region are associated with at least one of eight weather/climate networks (Table 4.1).
 Brief descriptions of each weather/climate network are provided below (see Appendix G for greater detail).